RusArtm/Simpulator/README.md

 For Windows just run `start.bat` to compile and launch application in a window.
 Or `build_sj.bat` to build JS file.

 For Unix/Linux/Mac just referr to the bat files to find out commands needed.

+The repository contains project file for VSCode.
+It is also configured to run with debbuger in CPP target.